ersanchez/notes/zfs.md

 #### Move a ZFS Filesystem

-This section is for making the first move of a zfs dataset from an original zpool to a new zpool.
+This section is for making the first move of a ZFS dataset from an original zpool to a new zpool.
 Making incremental updates is included in the next section.

 First determine the name of the most recent snapshot.
 This snapshot will include the **entire** contents of the zfs filesystem as it was on the date/time of the snapshot.
 The snapshot might be 100kB and the entire zfs filesystem may be 100 TB.
 Run `zfs list` to see the size of the zfs filesystem.